salesforce/bazel-eclipse/docs/using_the_feature_classpath.md

 ### Global Search Classpath

-Currently, this is an experimental feature.
-See [Global Search Classpath](https://github.com/salesforce/bazel-eclipse/issues/161) issue for status.

 This feature provides a benefit when working with large Bazel workspaces.
 With a large workspace, during import you will likely only choose to import a handful of packages.
 BEF will configure an Eclipse project for each of those packages, with the proper classpath.